 - Mental Health

 AN ACT TO MAKE VARIOUS MODIFICATIONS TO THE GENERAL STATUTES RELATED TO JUVENILE CRIME PREVENTION COUNCILS, INDIVIDUALS UNDER EIGHTEEN IN CUSTODY, THE STATEWIDE MISDEMEANANT CONFINEMENT PROGRAM, CRIMINAL COURT FEES, AND RADIOLOGICAL EMERGENCY PLANNING FEES; TO APPROPRIATE FUNDS; TO CREATE A REGISTRY REQUIREMENT REVIEW FOR CERTAIN SEX OFFENDERS; AND TO CLARIFY DECLARATION PUBLICATION.Intro. by Richardson, Morey, John, Rogers.

 |View: All Summaries for Bill||Tracking:|

-Senate amendments make the following changes to the 4th edition.
+Conference report makes the following changes to the 5th edition.

-Modifies new GS 14-208.12B(a) requiring the sheriff to notify a person required to register as a sex offender of the right to petition for a judicial determination of the requirement.
-Requires the notification to be served on the person and the district attorney.
-Clarifies that the superior court judge who conducts judicial review of the petition be the judge presiding in the district where the petition is filed, rather than the county.
+Modifies new GS 14-208.12B(a), requiring the sheriff to notify a person required to register as a sex offender of the right to petition for a judicial determination of the requirement.
+Specifies that notification must be served on the person and the district attorney as provided in Rule 4(j) of the NC Rules of Civil Procedure or delivered by any other means that the person consented to in writing.

-Modifies the amendment to GS 166A-19.31(d) to clarify that publication of a state of emergency declaration issued by a municipality or county shall include both conspicuously posting a signed copy of the declaration on the jurisdiction’s website if the jurisdiction has one and submitting a signed copy of the declaration to the Department of Public Safety WebEOC critical incident management system, at minimum.
+Amends the proposed changes to GS 166A-19.31(d) requiring publication of a state of emergency declaration issued by a municipality or county to include both conspicuously posting a signed copy of the declaration on the jurisdiction’s website if the jurisdiction has one and submitting a signed copy of the declaration to the Department of Public Safety WebEOC critical incident management system, at minimum.